Diana Athill: Early life

-Diana Athill was born in Kensington, London, during a World War I Zeppelin bombing raid, daughter of Major Lawrence Francis Imbert Athill (1888–1957) and Alice Katharine (1895–1990), daughter of the biographer William Carr (1862–1925).
-She had a brother, Andrew, and a sister, Patience.
-Her maternal grandmother was daughter of James Franck Bright (1832–1920), a Master of University College, Oxford.
+Diana Athill was born in Kensington, London, during a World War I Zeppelin bombing raid, daughter of Major Lawrence Francis Imbert Athill (1888–1957) and Alice Katharine (1895–1990), whose father was the biographer William Carr (1862–1925).
+Diana had a brother, Andrew, and a sister, Patience.
+Her maternal grandmother was the daughter of James Franck Bright (1832–1920), a Master of University College, Oxford.
 She was brought up at Ditchingham Hall in Norfolk, a country house owned by her mother's family.

 Athill graduated from Lady Margaret Hall, Oxford, in 1939 and worked for the BBC throughout the Second World War.

 Career

 After the war, Athill helped her friend André Deutsch establish the publishing house Allan Wingate, and five years later, in 1952, she was a founding director of the publishing company that was given his name.
 She worked closely with many Deutsch authors, including Philip Roth, Norman Mailer, John Updike, Mordecai Richler, Simone de Beauvoir, Jean Rhys, Gitta Sereny, Brian Moore, V. S. Naipaul, Molly Keane, Stevie Smith, Jack Kerouac, Charles Gidley Wheeler, Margaret Atwood, and David Gurr.

 Athill retired from Deutsch in 1993 at the age of 75, after more than 50 years in publishing.
 She continued to influence the literary world through her revealing memoirs about her editorial career.

 The first book of her own writing to appear was the short story collection An Unavoidable Delay (1962), and she published two further works of fiction: a novel entitled Don't Look at Me Like That (1967) and in 2011 another volume of stories, Midsummer Night in the Workhouse.
 She was best known, however, for her books of memoirs, the first of which was Instead of a Letter in 1963.
 These memoirs were not written in chronological order, Yesterday Morning (2002) being the account of her childhood.
 She also translated various works from French.

 She appeared on Desert Island Discs in 2004 at the age of 86 and selected a recording of Haydn's The Creation as the most valued of the eight records and Thackeray's Vanity Fair as the book.